-111 Identity and Community: An Approach to Writing I

-Fall.
-4(4-0) R: Open only to students in James Madison College.
-Identity and community in American and crosscultural contexts.
-Influences of family, education, cultural contexts.
+111 Identity and Community: An Approach to Writing I Fall.
+4(4-0) R: Open only to students in cultural contexts.
 Influences of family, education, work, religion, gender, race, class and/or sexuality on identity and community.
 Critical reading and analytical writing and public speaking.